boydpelley/paint_c/README.md

 ## Future Additions / Considerations

-+ Draw by clicking and holding the mouse over multiple squares
 + Be able to name files
 + Load files from memory and edit them
 + Change the size of the screen and grid